Another Transdisciplinary Series from Prenatal and Perinatal Healing Online!

 This series is part of a greater effort to improve birth outcomes in the US by bringing together diverse professions to work together in a transdisciplinary approach.
 There are multiple elements that influence births that make the issue complex.
 The professionals in this series are addressing Care for the Staff.
 In prenatal and perinatal somatics, we call the birth professional space “the surround,” and it includes all professionals who assist at births: nurses, doctors, anesthesiologists, midwives, lactation consultants.
 We know that what they experience and how their nervous systems are responding make a huge difference.
 Latest trends in healthcare management now see the impact of birth trauma on the healthcare professionals as “moral injury” or “secondary trauma,” and are currently emphasizing a trauma-informed approach.
 This series explores what this means and how we can support the surround for birth to improve outcomes for everyone, including hospital staff.

-- August 31, 2022: Kate White and Lois Trezise: Two Layers of Support: Recognizing the Need for Trauma Support for Birth Professionals
+- Session 1: Kate White and Lois Trezise: Two Layers of Support: Recognizing the Need for Trauma Support for Birth Professionals

-- September 7, 2022: Kathy Kendall-Tackett: When Helping Hurts: Burn Out, Secondary Traumatic Stress and Moral Injury Among Birth Workers
+- Session 2: Kathy Kendall-Tackett: When Helping Hurts: Burn Out, Secondary Traumatic Stress and Moral Injury Among Birth Workers

-- September 14, 2022: Mary Koloroutis and Michael Trout: See Me as A Person: The Importance of Care and Compassion for Oneself and Each Other
+- Session 3: Mary Koloroutis and Michael Trout: See Me as A Person: The Importance of Care and Compassion for Oneself and Each Other

-- September 21, 2022: Amber Price: The Impact of Secondary and Personal Trauma on Respectful Maternity Care
+- Session 4: Amber Price: The Impact of Secondary and Personal Trauma on Respectful Maternity Care

-- September 28, 2022: Karen Strange: Professional Debriefing for Traumatic Birth Events: The Healing Sweet Spot
+- Session 5: Karen Strange: Professional Debriefing for Traumatic Birth Events: The Healing Sweet Spot

 Kate White is an award-winning educator and an advanced bodyworker.
-She is trained in somatic therapies, prenatal and perinatal health, lactation, brain development, infant mental health, and has specialized in mother-baby dyad care using somatic prevention and trauma healing approaches for nearly 20 years.
+She is trained in somatic therapies, prenatal and perinatal somatic health, lactation, brain development, infant mental health, and has specialized in parent-baby dyad care using somatic prevention and trauma healing approaches for nearly 25 years.
 She is a mother of two children, holds a BA and MA in Communication, is a Registered Craniosacral Therapist in the Biodynamic Craniosacral method and a Somatic Experiencing® Practitioner.
-Her work combines somatic therapy with brain development to help give families with babies and small children the best possible start.
-She is Founder and former Director of Education for the Association for Prenatal and Perinatal Psychology and Health from 2013 – 2019 where she created the world renown Prenatal and Perinatal Educator Certificate program, a large online educational program for professionals.
+Her work combines somatic trauma healing, energetic therapies, bodywork, pediatric therapies and education about the nervous system to help give families with babies and small children the best possible start.
+She is Founding Director of Education for the Association for Prenatal and Perinatal Psychology and Health where from 2013 – 2019 she created and ran the Prenatal and Perinatal Educator Certificate program, a large online educational program for professionals.
+She went on to found Prenatal and Perinatal Healing Online and the Prenatal and Perinatal Somatics Institute.
 She teaches classes online and in person, and offers a training called Integrated Prenatal and Perinatal Dynamics.
 She has a private practice in Charlottesville, VA called Belvedere Integrated Healing Arts (belvederearts.com) and offers her own seminars through the Center for Prenatal and Perinatal Programs, ppncenter.com